 Methodology

-The Data Vulnerability Thermometer is a tool designed and developed by Surfshark to educate users how data breaches may lead to various cyber crimes.
+Data Vulnerability Thermometer is a tool designed and developed by Surfshark to educate users on how data breaches may lead to various cybercrimes.
 The list of possible crimes is not exclusive.
 If your data has been breached, we advise you to take necessary precautions to limit risks and prevent any possible attacks by criminals.

-This study used 2015-2022 open-source information from the Federal Bureau of Investigation (FBI).
+This study used 2015-2024 information from the Federal Bureau of Investigation (FBI).

 Sources: